Andrei0872/my-dev-notes/notebooks/ngrx/ngrx-store.md

 }
 ```

-This might come handy when you can't know which action and when you'll want to dispatch.
+This might come in handy when you can't know which action and when you'll want to dispatch.

 ```ts
 const actions$ = of(FooActions.add({ age: 18, name: 'andrei' }));